MATTMCCA/Heliotrope/log/README.md

 # Log 016
 I was think about vias today, roughly, the Logic board vias have a 4mil radius.
 That's about 25mils in circumference, those vias might get warm at anything over half an amp...... note to self, use more/bigger vias for power traces.
 Well...
 I might be fine, FR4 is rated for 130C..... *"cringes and commits to repo"*

+# Log 017
+Added PCIE Card and hardware test to **PCIE_TEST** directory, see directory README.md for a more info.